English orthography: Diacritics

 It was formerly common in American English to use a diaeresis to indicate a hiatus, e.g. coöperate, daïs, and reëlect.
-The New Yorker and Technology Review magazines still use it for this purpose, even though it is increasingly rare in modern English.
-Nowadays, the diaeresis is normally left out (cooperate), or a hyphen is used (co-operate) if the hiatus is between two morphemes in a compound word.
-It is, however, still common in monomorphemic loanwords such as naïve and Noël.
+The New Yorker and Technology Review magazines still use it for this purpose, even as general use became much rarer.
+Instead, modern orthography generally prefers no mark (cooperate) or a hyphen (co-operate) for a hiatus between two morphemes in a compound word.
+By contrast, use of diaereses in monomorphemic loanwords such as naïve and Noël remains relatively common.